 Roshi.
 Literally “elder teacher.”
 Honorific title bestowed on a Zen master.
 It is customary to address such teachers simply as “Roshi.”
 In the context of the White Plum Asanga, those with the title of Roshi have not only received Shiho (Dharma Transmission) but Inka Shomei as well.

 Samu.
 Work period.
 Usually spent in cleaning the zendo and associated rooms, buildings, and grounds.
 It is usually considered a form of meditation.

 Sangha.
 Congregation of Buddhist practitioners, or more generally, the harmony of the Buddha and Dharma treasures.

 Seiza.
 A traditional Japanese sitting posture in which one sits on one’s shins, knees together, ankles under the buttocks.

 Sensei.
 Literally “teacher.”
-Generally, the title of one who has received Shiho, or Dharma Transmission.
+Generally, the title of anyone who teaches any subject.
+In the context of Zen tradition, a sensei is someone who has received Shiho, or Dharma Transmission.
 The title Sensei indicates that one is authorized to independently teach Zen, hold daisan, give Jukai, conduct the Tokudo ceremony, and perform Dharma Transmission (Shiho).
+Compare “Roshi.”